The Final Voyage

 The finale of High Seas begins with Eva and Carolina greeting their Father again on the dock as Carol prepares for her wedding day.
 The captain then speaks to Nicolas, telling him he’s never seen him so happy before we finally get to the bottom of the big mystery hanging over the series.
 Uncle Pedro admits everything to Nicolas, accusing his brother of signing faked documents and being the one responsible for allowing the company’s trucks to take people to the Mauthausen Holocaust Camp.

-Meanwhile, Detective Varela closes in on Carla and Natalia, sneaking into Carla’s cabin and finding blood on the coffee table.
+Meanwhile, Detective Varela closes in on Clara and Natalia, sneaking into Clara’s cabin and finding blood on the coffee table.
 With a sideways glance, he ponders what this means before slipping away undetected which is the last we see of this storyline this season.

-As more family secrets are revealed, a rift grows ahead of the big wedding and to make matters worse, Eva finds a book hidden in a suitcase full of gold bars which she immediately realizes is actually her Uncle’s.
-With her Father managing to play both sisters against him, Eva suddenly realizes that her Father was the one responsible this whole time and her Uncle was just trying to protect her.
+As more family secrets are revealed, a rift grows ahead of the big wedding and to make matters worse, Eva finds a book hidden in a suitcase which she immediately realizes is actually her Father’s.
+With her Father managing to play both sisters against him, Eva suddenly realizes that her Father was the one responsible this whole time and her Uncle was just trying to protect her, making him innocent.

 This prompts her to rush to the ceremony as the wedding goes ahead as planned, with Fernando beaming from ear to ear and Carolina looking like a million bucks.
 Eva bursts in and informs everyone that her Father was the guilty party and he’s quickly imprisoned, at least temporarily until he breaks free.
 As chaos descends over the ship, he slams Uncle Pedro’s head into the ground, bites the neck of another crew member and scrambles up to the deck where a small rowing boat heads off with the blood money in tow.